darasus/ai-blog/content/from-soup-to-nuts-the-best-recipes-for-winter.md

   days in the winter months.
 This ice cream cake recipe is great for all times of the year and is great to eat during the winter.
 It’s also a great way to use leftover chicken that would otherwise be thrown away.
+intro: "When the temperature drops, and the leaves fall from the trees, we know that one thing is coming: winter.
+It’s a bleak time of year that can be difficult to get through.
+However, there are some upsides to it, too.
+For instance, you can drink hot chocolate and eat basket-fulls of Christmas cookies without feeling guilty about it.
+There are also some wonderful recipes for winter that you should definitely add to your recipe book.
+From rich sauces and hearty stews to sweet treats and hot drinks, there are so many things you can do with ingredients that are perfect for the colder months.
+  Here is our list of the very best recipes for winter."
 ---

 ## Baked Mac and Cheese